Ransomware targets important information

 Ransomware continues to be a threat

-Ransomware targets businesses of any size, crippling your organization if no backups are available.
+Ransomware targets businesses of any size, crippling your organisation if no backups are available.
 Understanding the way ransomware works and how it can affect your business helps you better defend against it.
 The best way to stop an attack is to educate users, run anti-malware on all devices, and stop users from accessing malicious email messages.